Skip to content

 I trend toward smaller cookies, about 1-inch size dough balls.
 The center well should be deep but not too wide; this prevents the cookie from spreading out too thinly during baking.

-Be sure to use high quality, real fruit preserves, versus a sugary jam or “fruit spread” for these thumbprint cookies.
-Real fruit preserves will ensure that the filling stays nice and thick throughout baking.
-Sugary, thin jams or spreads tend to almost melt during baking, which causes filling to become runny.
+Be sure to use high quality, real fruit preserves, versus a sugary jam or “fruit spread.”
+This will ensure the filling stays thick throughout baking.
+Sugary, thin jams tend to become runny in the oven.

 Commonly Asked Questions